Best Noise-Canceling Wireless Earbuds Android Central 2020

 Best Battery Life: Dyplay True Wireless Earbuds

-Continuing with our recommendations, this next set of true wireless earbuds comes from Dyplay.
+Continuing with our recommendations, this next set of truly wireless earbuds comes from Dyplay.
 Right off the bat, Dyplay's buds caught our attention with the stark red loop against the black charging case.
 I'm not sure how useful this will be for you in day-to-day use, but it's a unique design choice that helps the package stand out.

 Bluetooth 5.0 is available to give you a strong and reliable wireless connection, along with support for AAC and SBC audio codecs for great-sounding music.
 Dyplay's earbuds also offer some of the best battery life you'll find, featuring up to seven hours of continuous use with a total life of 45 hours when you factor in the charging case.